aurelijusjaneliunas/docker-springboot-webpack-starter/README.md

 Java remote debug enabled on 8585 port

 ## production mode
+Does not working right now.
+Need to be fixed.

 ```sh
 # build production images, create db backup & start